Shouganari/Chifuyu-Matsuno/README.md

 The Source Code to the Bot Chifuyu Matsuno

 ## How to Self Host
-set your Token in the config.json
+First set your Token in the config.json

 ### Install the Packages
 ```py